 Low-lying areas in Delhi flooded as Yamuna continues to overflow

-Three water treatment plants have been shut and services in some parts of the national capital will be hit, Delhi Chief Minister Arvind Kejriwal said.
+Three water treatment plants have been shut and supply to some parts of the national capital will be hit, Delhi Chief Minister Arvind Kejriwal said.

 Several low-lying areas in Delhi were flooded on Thursday as the water level in the Yamuna River continues to be at its highest ever.

-The level at the Old Railway Bridge stood at 208.48 metres on Thursday morning, 3.15 metres above the danger mark.
-The water level is likely to increase till 3 to 4 pm, the Central Water Commission has predicted, according to PTI.
+The level at the Old Railway Bridge stood at 208.61 metres at 1 pm on Thursday morning, 3.28 metres above the danger mark, reported NDTV.
+It is likely to increase till 3 pm or 4 pm, the Central Water Commission has predicted, according to PTI.
+On Wednesday, the water level had surged to a 45-year high.

-Visuals shared on social media showed the water level swelled in the areas of Nigambodh Ghat, Civil Lines, Wazirabad and parts of Old Delhi.
+Visuals shared on social media showed the water level on Thursday swelled in the areas of Nigambodh Ghat, Civil Lines, Wazirabad and parts of Old Delhi.
 The water from the river also inundated the key Ring Road in north Delhi and caused traffic jams in several parts.

-The sharp rise in water level was due to continuous rainfall in the Delhi-National Capital Region region since Saturday.
-On Sunday, the city had witnessed its highest rainfall – 153 mm – in a single day since 1982.
+The water level in the Yamuna river rose following three days of incessant rain in the national capital.

-Haryana had also discharged water into the river from the Hathnikund barrage in Yamunanagar on Monday.
+Delhi Water Minister Saurabh Bharadwaj said that “uncontrolled volumes of water” was also being released into the Yamuna from the Hathnikund barrage in Haryana’s Yamunanagar.
+“This is eventually causing trouble in Delhi,” he said on Twitter.
+“The central government must intervene.”

+The barrage has filled up due to very heavy rain in Himachal Pradesh, where there has been large-scale damage to life and property.

+An official of the Central Water Commission told PTI, “We noticed that the water released from the Hathnikund Barrage took less time to reach Delhi compared to previous years.
+The main reason could be encroachment and siltation.
+Earlier, the water would have had more space to flow.
+Now, it passes through a constricted cross-section.”

-On Thursday, Delhi Chief Minister Arvind Kejriwal said that three water treatment plants in Wazirabad, Chandrawal and Okhla have been shut as the Yamuna river overflowed.
+Delhi Chief Minister Arvind Kejriwal said that three water treatment plants in Wazirabad, Chandrawal and Okhla have been shut as the Yamuna river overflowed.

 The Delhi Metro Rail Corporation said that the entry and exit gates at the Yamuna Bank Metro Station have been temporarily closed.
 “However, the interchange facility is still available and services on Blue Line are running normally,” it added.
 “Kindly plan your journey accordingly.”